-The Girls’ Brigade 56th Singapore Company was founded in 2001 as a partnership between Junyuan Secondary School and GEFC.
-The aim of Girls’ Brigade is to help Girls become followers of the Lord Jesus Christ and through reverence, self-control, and a sense of responsibility to find true enrichment in life.
+The Girls’ Brigade (GB) 56th Singapore Company was founded in 2001 as a partnership between Junyuan Secondary School and GEFC.
+The aim of Girls’ Brigade is to help Girls become followers of the Lord Jesus Christ and through reverence, self-control, and a sense of responsibility, to find true enrichment in life.
 To this end, our fourfold programme is modelled after Luke 2:52, and focuses on Educational, Physical, Spiritual, and Service aspects.
 We seek to develop each Girl in these four aspects through our weekly parades, annual Company camps, community service initiatives and participation in national events.

 As a disciple-making church that obeys God’s Great Commission, GEFC has been involved in local and overseas missions since its founding.
 We firmly believe that God calls disciples from all walks of life to be cross cultural witnesses to peoples all over the world.

 Local Missions: our members have partnered local mission agencies such as the Navigators and Interserve Singapore to facilitate sharing the gospel within and outside Singapore.

 Overseas Missions: we have also ministered in diverse nations globally.